 Yes!
 This chocolate torte is a great "make-ahead" dessert.
 It stores well in the fridge, so can be made a few days prior to any event.
 For long term storage, simply cut and freeze.

-This Paleo torte will keep at room temperature for a few hours.
-It is portable and will not melt - perfect for parties and social gatherings.
+This no-bake torte will keep at room temperature for a few hours.
+It is portable and will not melt unless it get's too hot (like outside in the sun on a warm day).

-Yes, this healthy chocolate torte is not only Vegan, but Paleo, keto, gluten free and dairy free.
-It fits most diets, meaning it is great for social gatherings and catering to a variety of dietary needs.
+Yes, this healthy chocolate torte is not only vegan, but paleo, keto, gluten free and dairy free.
+It fits most diets, meaning it is great for social gatherings and caters to a variety of dietary needs.

-This no bake cake is made in a 6" round springform pan and is about 1.5" thick.
+This no bake cake is made in a 6" round springform pan and is about 2 inches thick.
 Although not large, it is rich, decadent and dense.
-It will serve anywhere from 8-12 people.
+It will serve about 8 people.

-If you don't have a small springform pan, or want to make a larger cake, then feel free to double the recipe.
+If you want to make a larger torte, then feel free to double the recipe and make it in a 9" round springform pan.

 Paleo Chocolate Torte (Flourless, No Bake)